dtim-upc/ODIN/README.md

    Then, copy the NextiaCore.jar generated and paste it in the `./NextiaDataLayer/lib` folder to generate NextiaDataLayer.jar, which serves as a critical component utilized by both NextiaJD and ODIN.
 This JAR encapsulates data layer functionalities, ensuring seamless communication between NextiaJD and ODIN, and enabling efficient data management within the integrated system.

    Once you have the `NextiaCore.jar` and the `NextiaDataLayer.jar`, copy `NextiaCore.jar` in the `lib` folder, as before, of the other Nextia projects cloned (NextiaBS, NextiaJD, NextiaDI, NextiaQR).
-You must also copy `NextiaDataLayer.jar` in the same `lib` folder of NextiaJD.
+You must also copy `NextiaDataLayer.jar` in the same `lib` folder of NextiaJD and NextiaQR.

    Now generate the remaining JARs: `NextiaBS.jar`, `NextiaDI.jar`, `NextiaJD.jar`, `NextiaQR.jar`.